Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Validation Cases

 \subsection{OREX}

-The Orbital Reentry Experiment (OREX) was conducted by the National Aerospace Laboratory and the National Space Development Agency of Japan in 1994 [\cite{asvpaper:1995:inouye, sw:2002:doihara}].
+The OREX was conducted by the National Aerospace Laboratory and the National Space Development Agency of Japan in 1994 [\cite{asvpaper:1995:inouye, sw:2002:doihara}].
 This mission serves as an excellent validation case as it is rich with plasma density and heat flux data across several altitudes in strong thermal non-equilibrium.
 The OREX vehicle was equipped with five electrostatic probes to measure saturated ion currents and infer electron density upon return.
 A schematic of the OREX geometry and electrostatic rake is shown in Fig.~\ref{fig:OREXproblem_setup}, while Table~\ref{tab:OREXconditions} outlines the freestream properties and wall temperatures for the altitude range covered in this validation.

 A comparison of electron density computed along the probe rake location at an altitude of 84 km is shown in Fig.~\ref{fig:OREX_Ne_probe} and compared to the inferred electron number density in flight.
-We find good agreement at probing locations away from the OREX surface.
-The observed discrepancy between flight test data and numerical results at probes 1 and 2 (closest to the wall) could be attributed to errors in inferring plasma density from ion flux measurements, as well as boundary layer effects or flow interactions with the rake near the surface.
+We find good agreement at probing locations away from the OREX surface. {The observed discrepancy between flight test data and numerical results at probes 1 and 2 (closest to the wall) is consistent with the findings of \cite{aiaapaper:1996:gupta} and \cite{sw:2002:doihara}, who also reported a similar mismatch in this region without identifying a definitive cause.
+We attribute this to the limitations of the experimental diagnostics closer to the surface, where the proximity to the vehicle body likely introduces deviations from the idealized collection model assumptions.
+This leads to large uncertainties when inferring electron density from the measured voltage and current in this region.}

 In-flight heat flux measurements were obtained by monitoring the temperature of the surface at the stagnation point as a function of time.
 In Fig.~\ref{fig:OREX_heatflux}, we compare numerical results with OREX flight test data for stagnation point heat flux over an altitude range of 60 km to 97 km.
 The results highlight the significant role played by the catalytic recombination coefficients of atomic nitrogen and oxygen.
 Notably, the comparison reveals a varying trend: we observe better agreement with a low surface catalysis model at higher altitudes, transitioning to better agreement with a high surface catalysis of 0.01 at lower altitudes.
 This behavior is physically consistent, as surface catalycity is well known to increase as a function of time and temperature during the reentry process.
 Further, such is in accordance with previous post-flight analyses such as the one by \cite{htmp:2005:enzian} which report an effective catalytic recombination coefficient on the order of 0.01 for the C/C composite coating used in the OREX heat shield.